Web3 Pi Welcome Box

 * The time may vary depending on the bandwidth of the internet connection.

+The installation is divided into stages.
 The installation is complete when you see: "STAGE 100: Installation completed."
+This status is shown in the following screenshot.

 Next, click the link to the Grafana dashboard.
 If everything has gone smoothly, you should see the login panel.
 The default username is 'admin', and the password is 'admin'.
 You will be required to change the password upon first login.